Best Alternatives to World Nomads – Travel Health Insurance

 Mitigating your risks while on the road will help keep your healthcare costs as low as possible.

-We’ve heard countless horror stories of tourists in South America who decided to take a shortcut down an unlit street.
-You’re risking your health and your possessions.
-Probably not worth it.
+We’ve heard enough horror stories from travelers in South America who decided it’d be “fine” to take a shortcut down an unlit street.
+Spoiler alert: it wasn’t fine.
+You’re risking your health, your belongings, and probably your dignity.
+It’s just not worth it.

-For example, recently a British man was on holiday in Croatia when he decided to jump from the top deck of a party boat.
-He ended up impaled on a metal pole and broke seven ribs, shattered his collarbone, and punctured his lung.
-This is the type of senseless traveler who should purchase World Nomads’ $0 premium travel health insurance.
+For example, there was this British guy in Croatia who thought jumping from the top deck of a party boat would be “fun.”
+Fast forward: he ended up impaled on a metal pole, broke seven ribs, shattered his collarbone, and punctured a lung.
+Yikes.
+Maybe this is the kind of traveler who should’ve dropped the money on World Nomads’ $0 premium travel health insurance.
+Ouch.

-Don’t feel bad.
-Remember those people are not going to be in the hospital room with you or paying for your medical bills.
+And you shouldn’t feel guilty.
+Those folks won’t be sitting beside you in the hospital room or footing your medical bills.
 Live to travel another day.

 We Need Your Help